aiidateam/aiida-core/docs/source/restapi/index.rst

         }

-.. note:: The same REST urls supported for the resource ``nodes`` are also available with the derived resources, namely,
+.. note:: The same REST URLs supported for the resource ``nodes`` are also available with the derived resources, namely,
     ``calculations`` and ``data``, just changing the resource field in the path.